jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 If you come from a web2 backend world, you're used to having a "superuser" who can do anything - mostly for fixing bugs.
 This is not the case in Ethereum.
 You can get to an abusive level of power with `onlyOwner` modifiers, but then would users use the product?
 You could decentralize the onlyOwner invocations with a DAO model, but would that have enough velocity to catch and fix bugs in the future?

 No easy answers here either.
 What we ended up doing is limiting the `onlyOwner` functions to the bare minimum - pausing during an attack, upgrading the contract logic (and make it in a largely opt-in way), and then designing a kind of "emergency" escape hatch for the community to use in case they feel this power is being abused (not implemented when we shut it down).
-We wanted to retain the ability to move fast (i.e. have a small multisig of devs who could trigger these), with plans to decentralize some things in the future (DAO), deprecate the upgradability (why would you need this if it's been stable for a while on mainnet?) and then finally remove the `onlyOwner` functions altogether.
+We wanted to retain the ability to move fast (i.e. have a small multisig of devs who could trigger these), with plans to decentralize some things in the future (DAO), deprecate the upgrade-ability (why would you need this if it's been stable for a while on mainnet?) and then finally remove the `onlyOwner` functions altogether.

 Open a dialogue with your community and see what they are comfortable with.

 ### Test, Test and Test Some More

 I _hate_ writing tests.
-There was a running joke on the team - if you want psyf to be productive, ask him to write tests and he'll get everything else in the org done first just to avoid writing tests.
+There was a running joke on the team - if you want Psyf to be productive, ask him to write tests and he'll get everything else in the org done first just to avoid writing tests.
-Jokes aside, props to madneutrino for setting up the first set of tests and getting me to write more (even though a redesign made us remove EVERY TEST I HAD PAINSTAKINGLY WRITTEN...UGHHHH).
+Jokes aside, props to Madneutrino for setting up the first set of tests and getting me to write more (even though a redesign made us remove EVERY TEST I HAD PAINSTAKINGLY WRITTEN...UGHHHH).
 Tests meant I was able to refactor the codebase and make changes (add/remove) with confidence that I did not break something.

 ### Decimals...WHY?

-The amount of time me and madneutrino wasted on figuring out how to handle decimals makes me want to cry.
-Different popular ERC20s use different decimals, chainlink returns different decimals for each price feed, you have to account for both decimals when doing math like combining ETH/USD and UNI/USD to ETH/UNI.
+The amount of time Madneutrino and I wasted on figuring out how to handle decimals makes me want to cry.
+Different popular ERC20s use different decimals, Chainlink returns different decimals for each price feed, you have to account for both decimals when doing math like combining ETH/USD and UNI/USD to ETH/UNI.
 Different smart contracts expect different decimals when you send them limits for slippage.
 Do you lose resolution if you go through this workflow?
 Do your order of operations potentially make something go to zero in error?
 Are there tokens you can't handle?
 Can you handle events like the UST crash?

 It's a confusing mess.
 I wish we had just used 18 decimals everywhere.